TakashiSasaki/MyAssert/README.md

 # MyAssert

-This node is basically identical to standard assert module provideded with nodejs.
+MyAssert is a JavaScript code almost identical to default `assert` module provideded with NodeJS.
-I added some extra test functions to assert object and make it available for both nodejs and Google Apps Script (GAS).
+I added some extra test functions to it and make `assert` available in both NodeJS and Google Apps Script (GAS).

 # Use in Google Apps Script (GAS)
 Upload `myassert-browserify.js` to your GAS project and import it by `require` function.